 Obviously, you hope your young adult will never need an AMD and POA, but for peace of mind and security, put this on your checklist before they fly the coop.

-Paul J. Dean, Esq., is the founder and sole proprietor of the Law Offices of Paul J. Dean, PLLC, www.pjd-law.com.
+Paul J. Dean, Esq., is the founder and sole proprietor of The Dean Law Firm, PLLC, www.deanfirm.law.
 He is a graduate of Harvard University and the Antonin Scalia Law School at George Mason University.
 Paul resides in Alexandria with his family, including two Class of 2020 high school graduates.